silverboxdev/shottsyarts.com/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.0.74 - 02.20.2015 =
+* Changed: Removed jQuery Lightbox and Highslide due to incompatible licensing with GPL

+= V2.0.71 - 02.19.2015 =
+* NEW:     Module files are compiled into a single package file to reduce disk I/O
+* NEW:     All CSS stylesheets and Javascript source files are minified to reduce latency
+* NEW:     All lightboxes are configured using an in-memory management class.
+* NEW:     Uses Pope 2.0, benefiting from the new caching capabilities
+* NEW:     NextGEN Gallery's functionality is disabled if NextGEN Pro is incompatible
+* NEW:     Added ngg_effect_code filter
+* Changed: Updated FontAwesome to 4.3.0
+* Changed: Updated select2 to 3.5.2
+* Changed: Removed PicLens / CoolIris integration
+* Changed: Removed JSON API.
+Please use XML-RPC API instead
+* Changed: For performance reasons, we cache FS & url lookups/calculations
+* Changed: Greatly reduced the # of sql queries, and eliminated anything redundant
+* Changed: For performance reasons, we cache datamapper and SQL queries
+* Changed: Don't enqueue scripts or styles unless we require them
+* Changed: Reduce the number of resources we enqueue for every HTTP request
+* Changed: Ngg_Store now uses cookies instead of localStorage
+* Changed: Insert Gallery Window is routed using wp-admin/admin_init
+* Changed: Removed unused code from ngglegacy module.
+Created wrappers for commonly-used functions
+* Changed: LZW module removed
+* Changed: Legacy template drop-down selection now using select2
+* Secured: Restrict folder browsing to NGG_IMPORT_ROOT constant
+* Fixed:   Compatibility issue with PHP's transparent ZLIB compression
+* Fixed:   Imagebrowser as lightbox effect not working when non-default permalink slug used
+* Fixed:   Angled quotations marks used in shortcode parameters
+* Fixed:   Compatibility between ImageBrowser display type and TwentyFifteen theme
+* Fixed:   Allow pagination to retain query string url parameters when linking to other pages
+* Fixed:   Fixed pagination issues with slideshow galleries displayed as thumbnails
+* Fixed:   Fix C_GalleryStorage_Driver_Base->import_gallery_from_fs() not checking imgBackup
+* Fixed:   Fixed problem with default settings being applied multiple times
+* Fixed:   Fallback to "full" image sizes if "backup" images aren't available
+* Fixed:   Use M_DataMapper's serialization methods throughout the codebase
+* Fixed:   Conflict with WordPress SEO and get_the_excerpt() call
+* Fixed:   Don't run Resource Manager on wp-login.php or wp-sign.php
+* Fixed:   TinyMCE Image Editor conflict with Insert Gallery Window placeholder images
+* Fixed:   Fix Shutter positioning when admin bar is displayed
+* Fixed:   Allow deselection of a legacy template
+* Fixed:   Prevent conflicts when using imagebrowser as a lightbox effect
+* Fixed:   Pagination not working for slideshows using thumbnail integration

+= V2.0.66.33 - 11.24.2014 =
+* Fixed:   Broken NextGEN Pro ecommerce-related shortcodes
+* Fixed:   Spanish PO file

+= V2.0.66.31 - 11.21.2014 =
+* Fixed:   Broken shortcodes with WordPress 4.0.1

 = V2.0.66.29 - 09.17.2014 =
 * NEW:     Added skip_excluding_globally_excluded_images property to displayed gallery objects
 * Fixed:   SQL generation for random image selection